Fall 2020 information

 - Events, Meetings, and Mass Gatherings:

 - In-person student organizations meeting and events, including room reservations, are limited to 45 participants.
+We recommend conducting meetings and events virtually whenever possible, regardless of meeting size.

 - Groups should keep social distance while meeting together.